Sheikh Bedreddin: Thought and writings

-Bedreddin's pantheistic beliefs greatly influenced many of his political and social ideas, particularly the doctrine of "oneness of being."
-This doctrine condemns oppositions which its adherents believe hinder the oneness of the individual with God, including oppositions between religions and between the privileged and the powerless.
-This belief system is reflected in the beliefs of Bedreddin and his disciples, who, among other things, preached that all religions are essentially the same, as well as that ownership of property should be communal.
+Bedreddin's metaphysical beliefs greatly influenced many of his political and social ideas, particularly the doctrine of Wahdat al-wujūd, or "Oneness of Being."
+This doctrine condemns worldly divisions which its adherents believe hinder the oneness of the individual with God, including social discord between religious communities and divisions between the privileged and the powerless.
+This belief system is reflected in the beliefs of Bedreddin and his disciples, who, among other things, preached that all religions stemmed from the same fundamental truth, as well as that ownership of property should be communal.
 Such ideas appealed greatly to those who felt marginalized in Ottoman society, and this egalitarian ideology played a major role in inspiring popular revolt in 1416.

-Sheikh Bedreddin clearly had ambitious political aspirations when he began his rebellion.
-According to the 15th-century Sunni historian Idris of Bitlis, Bedreddin considered himself the Mahdi, who would bring about God's unity in the world by distributing his lands among his followers.
-Although Idris' account is partial, Bedreddin's ambitions as a political and religious leader are apparent.
-He even went so far as to claim that he was descended from the Seljuk royal house, undoubtedly to bolster his legitimacy as a potential ruler.
-It is plausible that he aspired to win the sultanate.
+Bedreddin's sympathy towards and popularity among Christians might have been influenced by his Greek heritage.
+While Bedreddin was himself a distinguished Islamic scholar and theologian, his mother had been a Greek Christian, who allegedly converted to Islam when she married his Muslim father.
+Bedreddin was born in Dimoteka, and grew up familiar with the culture, religion, and sociopolitical plight of his mother's people.
+He considered national divisions, including the division between Greek and Turk, to be another distraction from achieving Wahdat al-wujūd.

+The 15th-century Ottoman historian Idris of Bitlis alleged that Bedreddin claimed to be the Mahdi, founding a heretical sect which made "many forbidden things lawful," and won the support of the ignorant masses through "latitudinarian" promises.
+Idris' account is partial, and few other sources state that Bedreddin claimed to be the Mahdi.
+This allegation of Mahdism is possibly slanderous; but millenarianism was popular in folk religious movements and peasant rebellions of the time (e.g., in the Safavid movement, or the rebellion of Şahkulu), so it might be true.